rapidsai/node/README.md

 - Pascal architecture or better (Compute Capability >=6.0)

-The above mentioned js-modules can be installed separately as per the use cases.
 To get started with `rapids-js`, follow the [Setup Instructions](docs/setup.md).
+Individual `rapids-js` modules can be installed separately as-needed.

 ## Demos